googleads/googleads-mobile-flutter/README.md

 When building and testing your apps, make sure you use test ads rather than live, production ads.
 Failure to do so can lead to suspension of your account.

-The easiest way to load test ads is to use our dedicated test ad unit ID for banners:
+The easiest way to load test ads is to use our dedicated test ad unit ID for rewarded:

 *   Android: https://developers.google.com/admob/android/test-ads#sample\_ad\_units